Individuals who are appointed as a Director of an Australian company will need to apply for a Director ID Number (DIN) from 1 November 2021.

 An existing or prospective company director may need to consider the following steps to prepare for the commencement of the DIN requirements:

-For further information, please refer to the Official ABRS Website.
+For further information, please refer to the Official ARBS Website.

 Cover Image Credit: Jan Huber via Unsplash